-MCI affects a person’s memory and thinking ability to the extent that the changes will likely be noticeable to the person and those close to them.
+The effects of MCI on a person’s memory and thinking ability will likely be noticeable to the person and those close to them.
 However, the person does not lose the ability to complete most daily tasks and can continue to live on their own.

 - forgetting about appointments or social events